samueltuoyo15/Quick-Transcribe/README.md

-# Transcribe Me
+# Quick Transcribe

-A simple and intuitive translation website built with Next.js, allowing users to easily translate text between different languages.
+A simple and fast translation web application built with Next.js, allowing users to easily translate text between different languages.

 ## Description

-Transcribe Me provides a seamless experience for translating text between various languages.
-It leverages the `mymemory.translated.net` API for translations and features a user-friendly interface for selecting languages and viewing results.
+Quick Transcribe provides a user-friendly interface for translating text.
+It fetches available languages and lets users select source and target languages.
+The application leverages the mymemory.translated.net API for translations.

 ## Installation

-Follow these steps to get the project up and running on your local machine:
+To get started with Quick Transcribe, follow these steps:

-1.  **Clone the repository:**
+1. Clone the repository:

     ```bash
     git clone <repository_url>
+    ```

+2. Navigate to the project directory:

+    ```bash
     cd translator
     ```

-2.  **Install dependencies:**
+3. Install the dependencies:

     ```bash
-    npm install  # or yarn install or pnpm install
+    npm install
     ```

 ## Usage

-1.  **Start the development server:**
+1. Run the development server:

     ```bash
-    npm run dev  # or yarn dev or pnpm dev
+    npm run dev
     ```

-2.  **Open your browser and navigate to `http://localhost:3000`** (or the port your development server is running on).
+2. Open your browser and navigate to `http://localhost:3000` (or the port shown in your terminal).

-3.  **Enter the text you want to translate** in the input field.
+3. Enter the text you want to translate in the input field.

-4.  **Select the source language** from the first language dropdown.
+4. Select the source language by clicking on the first language button.
+A dialog will appear, allowing you to search and select your desired language.

-5.  **Select the target language** from the second language dropdown.
+5. Select the target language by clicking on the second language button.

-6.  **Click the "Translate" button** to see the translated text.
+6. Click the "Translate" button to see the translated text.

+7. You can use the microphone feature to translate voice to text.

-## Contributing
+## Contribution Guidelines

 Contributions are welcome!
-Here's how you can contribute to the project:
+If you'd like to contribute to Quick Transcribe, please follow these guidelines:

-1.  **Fork the repository.**
+1. Fork the repository.

-2.  **Create a new branch** for your feature or bug fix:
+2. Create a new branch for your feature or bug fix:

     ```bash
     git checkout -b feature/your-feature-name
     ```

-3.  **Make your changes** and commit them with descriptive commit messages.
+3. Make your changes and commit them with descriptive messages.

-4.  **Push your branch** to your forked repository.
+4. Push your changes to your fork:

+    ```bash
+    git push origin feature/your-feature-name
+    ```

-5.  **Create a pull request** from your branch to the main branch of the original repository.
+5. Submit a pull request to the main branch of the original repository.

-Please ensure your code adheres to the project's coding standards and includes appropriate tests.

 ## License

-This project does not currently have a license.
-All rights are reserved by the author.
+This project is open source.
+(Specify the license here if applicable, e.g., MIT License).

 [![Built with Dokugen](https://img.shields.io/badge/Built%20with-Dokugen-brightgreen)](https://github.com/samueltuoyo15/Dokugen)